 This page was written, edited, reviewed & approved by Karren Kenney following our comprehensive editorial guidelines Karren Kenney, the Founding Partner, has 30+ years of legal experience as a criminal defense attorney.

 When applying for a mortgage, many people feel pressure to present themselves as the “perfect borrower.”
 Some might be tempted to exaggerate their income, misstate employment information, or omit debts to qualify for a better loan.
+The mortgage loan application is a critical part of the application process, and mortgage lenders rely on accurate information to comply with regulations set by entities like Fannie Mae and Freddie Mac.
 But what many don’t realize is that lying on a mortgage application is a federal crime.
 Even small misrepresentations can trigger serious charges such as bank fraud or making false statements to a financial institution, both punishable by years in federal prison.

 This article explains how mortgage fraud is prosecuted under federal law, what actions can lead to charges, and what to do if you are under investigation or facing allegations of mortgage-related bank fraud.